sitan2008/spatio/.github/PAGES_SETUP.md

 # GitHub Pages Setup Guide

-This guide explains how to set up GitHub Pages for the SpatioLite documentation.
+This guide explains how to set up GitHub Pages for the Spatio documentation.

 ## Quick Setup

 1. **Navigate to your repository settings**
-   - Go to your SpatioLite repository on GitHub
+   - Go to your Spatio repository on GitHub
    - Click the "Settings" tab

 2. **Enable GitHub Pages**